-

 Con: You don’t know which aspect contributed to your success

 Unfortunately, you might never know which aspect of your brand marketing campaign did the heaviest lifting.
 That makes it nearly impossible for you to create future campaigns that will get the same results.
-At best, you develop inspiring creative briefs and distribute content through the brand channels that worked well before.
+At best, you develop inspiring creative briefs and distribute content marketing through the brand channels that worked well before.

 Pro: Brand marketing may also boost short term results